TheBookButterfly/science-fair/README.md

   * Storing the SMILE String and the SDF file into an unique directory for the candidate with as an appropriately named file.
   * Copying the pdb file for the protein also into the directory as an appropriately named file.

 A sample of this structure can be seen in the [testdata](../main/testdata) directory.
 The full set is available as three fragments of an archive file.
-See the [Recreating testdata.tar.gz] (#recreating-testdatatargz) below on how the original archive can be recreated from the fragments.
+See the [Recreating testdata.tar.gz](#recreating-testdatatargz) below on how the original archive can be recreated from the fragments.

 #### Step 3: